 So, what exactly we are getting with those?
-Sitecore content serialization which gets the best of TDS and Unicorn.
-Of course Sitecore CLI has just been created and it will be improved over time.
+Sitecore content serialization, which gets the best of TDS and Unicorn.
+Of course, Sitecore CLI has just been created, and it will be improved over time.

 3. Headless with .NET Core

 Sitecore 9 gave us headless development architecture with FE frameworks (Angular, Vue and React).
 Sitecore 10 gives us option to use .NET Core instead!
-Obviously this doesn’t mean that JSS shouldn’t be used anymore, but rather gives us more options for different scenarios.
+Obviously, this doesn’t mean that JSS shouldn’t be used anymore, but rather gives us more options for different scenarios.

 4. Azure Search

 This one was unexpected for me – Azure Search is now deprecated!
-In future release it will be completely removed, so have that in mind when upgrading solution.
+In a future release it will be completely removed, so have that in mind when upgrading the solution.
 Good old Solr is recommended for search engine.

 1. Experience Editor

-It’s small, but at the same time big change as it quite often creates issues for content editors – copy paste from Microsoft Word now cleans up the markup.
+It’s small, but at the same time big change, as it quite often creates issues for content editors – copy paste from Microsoft Word now cleans up the markup.